megan-yong/uk-twitter-variation/README.md

 <h2>Remarks</h2>

 - Needs refinining and a larger dataset to have a more accurate analysis and comparison.
+- Update 2024: Unfortunately, since Twitter API is no longer free (thanks a lot Elon), I am unable to carry out these changes.